Hackmonstar/Artificial-Intelligence-Based-Voice-Controlled-Scrolling-of-a-Menu-on-an-OLED/README.md

 System workflow:

-User Voice Command → Microphone → ESP32C3 mini → OLED Display → Menu Navigation
+User Voice Command → Microphone → ESP32C3 mini (with voice recognition software) → OLED Display → Menu Navigation

 The voice recognition system processes spoken commands and sends corresponding signals to the microcontroller, which updates the displayed menu accordingly.

+The voice command dataset was trained using the Edge Impulse platform, and the resulting trained model was integrated into the firmware running on the ESP32-C3 for real-time voice command recognition system.

 ---